 Waste management infrastructure is still lacking in Zanzibar and too much of the waste ends up in the environment.
 This causes harm for both the people and the animals.
 Waste management and the need to keep the environment clean is one of Zuri Zanzibar’s most important community programmes.
 Our main goal is to reduce the amount of waste produced and to manage it responsibly.

 Many of the families in Kendwa make their income from traditional fishing practices, and the education level is very low.
 Subsequently the standard income level is also low and most homes have no electricity or running water.
+We want to be part of, and make a contribution to, the Kendwa community.

 We have joined the community effort of building wells in the village and have provided an electricity connection to the primary school.
 Before the wells were built in the village, the women and girls had to get water from farther afield, which took a lot of their time and kept them from studying or earning extra income to support their families.